withastro/docs/src/pages/en/guides/integrations-guide.md

 <blockquote>
   <Badge variant="accent">Feeling adventurous?</Badge>

-  Astro recent launched an **experimental** `astro add` command to automate this process!
+  Astro recently launched an **experimental** `astro add` command to automate this process!
 Instead of the steps below, you can run `npx astro add react`.
 That's it!

   Skip down to [Automatic Integration Setup](/en/guides/integrations-guide/#automatic-integration-setup) for more details.